s-s5678/Memebaaz/README.md

   -> Install all the packages in requirement.txt file

   -> You will get a model.pt as output from running

+  -> Then run app.py in your localhost and enjoy the game

 snippets of our game